Ownership and License Questions

 I want to…

-design content using the Storypath system for content related to unlocked games (currently, Scion Second Edition).
+- design content using the Storypath system for content related to unlocked games (see Storypath Nexus Community Content Guidelines for the current list).

 publish my content for Storypath games not yet unlocked or released.

-publish my original IP using the Storypath system.
+publish my original worlds using the Storypath system.

 print and sell products for unlocked games on my own.

-publish crossover games with IPs that do not belong to Onyx Path Publishing.
+publish projects with worlds that do not belong to Onyx Path Publishing.

 publish my own rules system for games set in unlocked games.